EduardoPetrini/monitor-resources-js/README.md

 # JS Resource Monitor
-This package is meant to monitor the resources used by the JavaScript application.
+This npm package is designed to monitor the resources utilized by a JavaScript application.
+It captures resource metrics at specific intervals and stores the results in CSV format realtime.

 # Install
 `npm i monitor-resources-js`